invoiceninja/invoiceninja/README.md

 Most online invoicing sites are expensive.
 They shouldn't be.
 The aim of this project is to provide a free, open-source alternative.
 Additionally, the hope is the codebase will serve as a sample site for Laravel as well as other JavaScript technologies.

+For discussion of the code please use the [Google Group](https://groups.google.com/d/forum/invoiceninja).

 For updates follow [@invoiceninja](https://twitter.com/invoiceninja) or join the [Facebook Group](https://www.facebook.com/invoiceninja)

 Site design by [kantorp-wegl.in](http://kantorp-wegl.in/)